mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/Functions-documentation.md

         "language" : "English", // Optional.
 Default is "English" "outputStorage" : "amsstorage01" // Optional.
 Storage account name where to put the output asset (attached to AMS account)
     },
-    "indexV2" :             // Optional but required to index audio with Media Indexer v2
-    {
-        "language" : "EnUs", // Optional.
-Default is EnUs "outputStorage" : "amsstorage01" // Optional.
-Storage account name where to put the output asset (attached to AMS account)
-    },
-    "ocr" :             // Optional but required to do OCR {
-        "language" : "AutoDetect", // Optional (Autodetect is the default) "outputStorage" : "amsstorage01" // Optional.
-Storage account name where to put the output asset (attached to AMS account)
-    },
-    "faceDetection" :             // Optional but required to do Face Detection {
-        "mode" : "PerFaceEmotion", // Optional (PerFaceEmotion is the default) "outputStorage" : "amsstorage01" // Optional.
-Storage account name where to put the output asset (attached to AMS account)
-    },
-    "faceRedaction" :             // Optional but required to do Face Redaction {
-        "mode" : "analyze"                  // Optional (analyze is the default) "outputStorage" : "amsstorage01"    // Optional.
-Storage account name where to put the output asset (attached to AMS account)
-    },
-     "motionDetection" :             // Optional but required to do Motion Detection {
-        "level" : "medium",                 // Optional (medium is the default) "outputStorage" : "amsstorage01"    // Optional.
-Storage account name where to put the output asset (attached to AMS account)
-    },
-     "summarization" :                      // Optional but required to do Motion Detection {
-        "duration" : "0.0",                 // Optional (0.0 is the default)
-        "outputStorage" : "amsstorage01"    // Optional.
-Storage account name where to put the output asset (attached to AMS account)
-    },
-     "hyperlapse" :             // Optional but required to do Motion Detection {
-        "speed" : "8", // Optional (8 is the default)
-        "outputStorage" : "amsstorage01"    // Optional.
-Storage account name where to put the output asset (attached to AMS account)
-    },
-     "videoAnnotation" :             // Optional but required to do Video Annotator {
-        "outputStorage" : "amsstorage01"    // Optional.
-Storage account name where to put the output asset (attached to AMS account)
-    },

     // General job properties
     "priority" : 10,                            // Optional, priority of the job